MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 In cybersecurity, setting up automatic certificate renewal is important to maintaining a secure and reliable environment.
 Failure to update or renew certificates in a timely manner exposes systems to vulnerabilities.
 Potentially vulnerable areas include:

-- SSL/TLS certificates that are expired
+- SSL/TLS certificates that are expired.
-- Networks that are subject to potential breaches
+- Networks that are subject to potential breaches.
-- Sensitive data that's unsecured
+- Sensitive data that's unsecured.
-- Services that go down for business-to-business processes
+- Services that go down for business-to-business processes.
-- Brand reputation loss that compromises the integrity and confidentiality of digital transactions
+- Brand reputation loss that compromises the integrity and confidentiality of digital transactions.

 Azure Key Vault supports [automatic certificate renewal](/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal) issued by an integrated Certification Authority (CA) such as *DigiCert* or *GlobalSign*.
 For a nonintegrated CA, a [manual](/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal#renew-a-nonintegrated-ca-certificate) approach is required.

-This article bridges the gap by providing an automated renewal process tailored for certificates from nonintegrated CAs.
+This article bridges the gap by providing an automated renewal process tailored to certificates from nonintegrated CAs.
 This process seamlessly stores the new certificates in Key Vault, improves efficiency, enhances security, and simplifies deployment by integrating with various Azure resources.

 An automated renewal process reduces human error and minimizes service interruptions.
 When you automate certificate renewal, it not only accelerates the process but decreases the likelihood of errors that might occur during manual handling.
 When you utilize the capabilities of Key Vault and its extensions, you can build an efficient automated process to optimize operations and reliability.

-While automating certificate renewal is the initial focus, a broader objective is to enhance security across all areas of the process.
+While automatic certificate renewal is the initial focus, a broader objective is to enhance security across all areas of the process.
 This effort includes guiding users on how to implement the principle of least privilege (PoLP) or similar access controls by using Key Vault.
 It also emphasizes the importance of robust logging and monitoring practices for Key Vault.
-This article demonstrates that the security benefits extend beyond merely storing certificates.
-It also highlights the importance of using Key Vault to fortify your entire certificate management lifecycle.
+This article highlights the importance of using Key Vault to fortify your entire certificate management lifecycle and demonstrates that the security benefits aren't limited to storing certificates.

-Key Vault and its automated renewal process continually updates certificates.
+Key Vault and its automated renewal process continuously update certificates.
 The renewal process helps all Azure services that integrate with Key Vault benefit from up-to-date certificates.
 It forms an important part of the deployment process.
 This article provides insight into how continuous renewal and accessibility contribute to the overall deployment efficiency and reliability of Azure services.

 ## Architecture